mendix/docs/content/partners/sap/sap-fiori-3-0.md

 ## 4 Layouts{#layouts}

 You can see examples of the Fiori 3 navigation layouts by going to the **Layout** page of the SAP Fiori 3 UI Resources App Store Module.
-These layouts are designed for use in *Responsive (Web)* applications, designed to run in a browser.
+These layouts are designed for use in *Responsive (Web)* applications, designed to run in any modern web browser, on any device.

 The guidelines for the use of each layout are: